kubernetes/community/contributors/design-proposals/node/disk-accounting.md

 Usage of Linux Quota should be possible for the purposes of volumes and log files.

 Devicemapper storage driver in docker uses ["thin targets"](https://www.kernel.org/doc/Documentation/device-mapper/thin-provisioning.txt).
-Underneath there are two block devices devices - “data” and “metadata”, using which more block devices are created for containers.
+Underneath there are two block devices - “data” and “metadata”, using which more block devices are created for containers.
 More information [here](http://www.projectatomic.io/docs/filesystems/).

 These devices can be loopback or real storage devices.